computacenter-de/tech-task-wp07/README.all-in-one.md

 stored in a Kubernetes secret an loaded during controller provisioning.

 Although this was not requested in the technical task, we implemented it with minimal effort.
-To meet the task requirements (even though we believe they pose a significant security risk), we, for example, store a simple secret in the Jenkins Credentials Store of the respective controller.
+To meet the requirement of rotating the master key (even though we believe this poses a significant security risk), we, for example, store a simple secret in the Jenkins Credentials Store of the respective controller.

 Below is an example image of this setup, which we partially implemented.